projectcontour/contour/docs/httpproxy.md

 Any perturbation in the set of pods backing a service risks redistributing backends around the hash ring.

+#### Per route health checking

-Active health checking can be configured on a per-upstream Service basis.
+Active health checking can be configured on a per route basis.
 Contour supports HTTP health checking and can be configured with various settings to tune the behavior.

 During HTTP health checking Envoy will send an HTTP request to the upstream Endpoints.